-Arranging workshops (or seminars) are a great way to keep the community:
+Arranging workshops (or seminars) is a great way to keep the community:

 - Connected to each other

-- On its toes as workshops can provide information not usually taught within an hour class or not usually taught in depth due to time constraints.
+- On its toes workshops can provide information not usually taught within an hour class or not usually taught in-depth due to time constraints.

 Planning out a workshop, however, requires not only creativity but organization.

 At this stage, you need to look at what elements you wish to incorporate into your workshop.
 An interesting way to do this is to check on social media and see what the news ins and trends are.
 Once you have decided what you want to do you have to figure out how many people you are aiming to do it for.

 When looking at what space to use, whether it is your own or a rental you need to make sure that the layout works for you and that the size is comfortable enough to fit the number of participants you are expecting.
 Always make sure that space has the required equipment and type of equipment you need.
 The location also matters as the more accessible your space is the more likely people will wish to participate.
 Public transportation should always be readily available.

 This can be a personal choice or a calculated one.
 You can either choose someone you feel will work best as a trainer or someone you feel may attract more participants, as this is subjective everyone makes their determination based on their own criteria.